 Our present civilization will go down in history as grossly materialistic.
-There have been many material [page 67] epochs in history but none so generally widespread as the present or which have involved such untold millions.
-We are constantly told that the cause of this war is economic; that is surely so but the reason is that we have demanded so much of comfort and of “things” in order to live “reasonably well”.
+There have been many material epochs in history but none so generally widespread as the present or which have involved such untold millions.
+[Page 38] We are constantly told that the cause of this war is economic; that is surely so but the reason is that we have demanded so much of comfort and of "things" in order to live "reasonably well".
 We require so much more than our forefathers needed; we prefer a soft and relatively easy life; the pioneering spirit (which is the background of all nations) has faded, in most cases, into a soft civilization.
 This is particularly true of the Western hemisphere.
-We have needed the war in order to harden us and to toughen us again, and thus give us a better sense of values.

-Today, in a large part of the world civilized comfort, so-called, has entirely disappeared.
-The aggressor nations have collected for themselves the “things” which have meant civilization and have massed them in their own lands, primarily in Germany.
-There, they are likewise now destroyed.
-Our standard of civilized living is far too high from the standpoint of possession and far too low from the angle of the spiritual values or when subjected to an intelligent sense of proportion.
-Our modern civilization will NOT stand up to the acid test of value.
-A nation is today regarded as civilized when it sets a value on mental development, when it puts a premium on analysis and criticism and when all its resources are directed towards the satisfying of desire, towards the production of material things and towards the implementing of material purposes as well as towards dominating competitively in the world, towards the amassing of riches, the acquiring of property, the achievement of a high standard of material living and towards the cornering of the produce of the earth—largely for the benefit of certain groups of ambitious and wealthy men.
+Our standard of civilized living is far too high from the standpoint of possessions and far too low from the angle of the spiritual values or when subjected to an intelligent sense of proportion.
+Our modern civilization will not stand up to the acid test of value.
+A nation is today regarded as civilized when it sets a value on mental development, when it puts a premium on analysis and criticism and when all its resources are directed towards the satisfying of physical desire, towards the production of material things and towards the implementing of material purposes as well as towards dominating competitively in the world, towards the amassing of riches, the acquiring of property, the achievement of a high standard of material living and towards the cornering of the produce of the earth—largely for the benefit of certain groups of ambitious and wealthy men.

-[page 68] I realize that this is a drastic generalization but it is basically correct in its main implications, though incorrect where individuals are concerned.
-For this sad and dire situation (entirely of humanity’s own making) we are paying the penalty of war.
+This is a drastic generalization but it is basically correct in its main implications, though incorrect where individuals are concerned.
+For this sad and dire situation (entirely of humanity's own making) we pay the penalty of war.
 Neither the churches nor our educational systems have been sound enough in their presentation of truth to offset this materialistic tendency.
-The tragedy is that the children of the world —above everyone else— have paid and are paying the price of our wrongdoing.
-Perhaps I exaggerate; perhaps I do not.
-The consensus of opinion is that this war has its roots in greed, that material ambition has motivated all the nations without exception, that all our planning has been directed to the organization of the national life so that material possession, competitive supremacy and individual and national selfish interests would control.
+The tragedy is that the children of the world have paid and are paying the price of our wrong-doing.
+War has its roots in greed; material ambition has motivated all the nations without exception; all our planning has been [Page 39] directed to the organization of the national life so that material possession, competitive supremacy and individual and national selfish interests would control.
 All nations, in their own way and degree, have contributed to this; none has clean hands and hence war.
 Humanity has the habit of selfishness and an inherent love of material possessions.
-This has produced our modern civilization and, for this reason, it is being brought down in ruins upon our heads.
+This has produced our modern civilization and, for this reason, it is being changed.